 “That I do.
-I’ve served many a master in my fifty years, and mark my words, you’ve got it in you to go as far as any of them.”
+I’ve served many a master in my fifty years, and you’ve got it in you to go as far as any of them.”

 “Well, as far as going, I’m off to the coach, as I’m sure my mother and sister are impatiently awaiting my arrival.”

-Sir Robert walked down the broad terrace of Colton Court toward the coach and four waiting at its base, and the two women standing beside it.
+Sir Robert descended the broad flight of stairs leading from Colton Court to the coach and four waiting at its base, and the two women waiting inside it.

-“I’m sorry, mother.
-I’m still learning how to tie this blasted neck-cloth, and if Jameson hadn’t come to my rescue you’d still be waiting.”
+“I’m still learning how to tie this blasted neckcloth, and if Jameson hadn’t come to my rescue you’d still be waiting.”

 “I don’t see why you don’t let him do it in the first place,” his sister said.
 “That’s what he’s paid for.”

 “It makes me feel idiotic that I can’t dress myself, but must be dressed like a child.”